-Just like Instagram and Facebook, when used correctly, Twitter can be a powerful tool for your marketing toolbox.
-With a little consistency and commitment, you can easily grow your growth organically on Twitter, ultimately leading to better branding and more leads to translate into sales and profits.
-We’re here to take your Twitter account to the next level by revving up your followers so you can continue to engage your audience with great content.
+Just like Instagram and Facebook, when used correctly, Twitter can be a powerful tool in your marketing toolbox.
+With a little consistency and commitment, you can easily increase your Twitter following organically, ultimately resulting in better branding and more leads to translate into sales.

-We’ll start with a big ‘what not to do’ and that would be by retweeting those accounts full of Twitter bots that promise you “1000 NEW FOLLOWERS IF YOU RETWEET #FF #FOLLOWME #TEAMFOLLOWBACK”.
-Also, don’t buy your followers – people can check that and it makes your business look super shady.
-Instead, spend some time creating a solid follower base of users who mostly want to engage with your content and care about your posts.
+Secondly, don’t buy your followers!
+People can check if you have bought your followers and it makes your business look super shady.
+Instead, spend some time creating a solid following of users who want to engage with your content and care about your posts.

-Next week we’ll be looking at some more organic ways you can increase your Twitter growth, including tweeting the right content, engaging in relevant conversations, and cross promoting your Twitter feed.
+Next week we’ll be looking at some more organic ways that can increase your Twitter following, including tweeting the right content, engaging in relevant conversations, and cross-promoting your Twitter feed.